polyipseity/ext.CCFD_mining/readme.md

 - `minsupp` is the minimum support threshold, which is a float number in the range [0, 1].
 - `window_size` is the size of the sliding window, which is an integer number.
 - `exit_at` is the number of transactions to process before exiting, which is an integer number.

+The output CCFDs are stored in the file `FGC_Stream_CFDMiner_ccfd.txt` in the same directory as the executable file.